CompSciGuyIT/NodeJS_TDD/README.md

 But best practice dictates you should just install modules locally in the project

 For modules that are used in production use the --save-prod flag instead of --save-dev

+# Mocha test runners in Visual Studio Code
+Once Mocha is installed, it will look for a 'test' folder to run the tests from Click on the test beaker on the side or go to

+View > Open View... > Test